How To Become A Scotch Connoisseur - Everything You Need To Know About Scotch

 The glass is only the beginning of the drinking process.
 If you’re concerned about how to order scotch at a bar or drink it at home, know that scotch drinkers enjoy the spirit in a variety of ways, from neat to mixed drinks with scotch.

-Experiment with some of these ways to drink scotch to decide what you like best:
+Experiment with some of these ways to drink scotch to decide what you like best.
+Here are three ways to order scotch at a bar

-- - Neat: When your order your scotch neat, you get just the scotch in a glass without any ice, water or mixers.
+- - Neat: How to order Scotch 'neat'?
+When your order your scotch neat, you get just the scotch in a glass without any ice, water or mixers.

 - - On the Rocks: Scotch on the rocks is simple a serving of scotch with ice.
 It is a very common way to order scotch at bars.
 Limit the ice to one or two cubes to keep the scotch from diluting to the point of changing the flavor or shutting down aromas.